Green Street Green

-Green Street Green an area in south-east London, located in the London Borough of Bromley and, prior to 1965, in the historic county of Kent.
+Green Street Green is an area in south-east London, located in the London Borough of Bromley and, prior to 1965, in the historic county of Kent.
 It is located south of Orpington, west of Chelsfield, north-west of Pratt's Bottom, north of Hazelwood, and south east of Farnborough.

 Etymology

 The name originates from La Grenestrete c.1290, meaning the green or grassy hamlet.
 It is recorded as Greenstreet Green in 1819, the addition of the suffix Green, referring to a village green.
 The village did not historically form a parish of its own, instead forming part of the parishes of Farnborough and Chelsfield.

 History

 Green Street Green was historically a hamlet, forming part of the coaching routes from London to Sussex.
 Development only really started with the opening of Oak Brewery by Fox & Sons in 1836, the growth of which led to a modest expansion of the area.
 Village life centred round the brewery until 1909 when it closed down, causing much unemployment.
 The area managed to recover, with a row of shops being built along the High Street in 1912.
 From the 1920s till the 1960s Green Street Green was such a popular meeting point for cyclists that several tea rooms opened in the village, attracting trade from the hordes of weekend cyclists who rode into the Kent countryside from London's suburbs.
 The former Mrs Valentine Moon's teashop is still a landmark on the east side of Sevenoaks Road, standing opposite The Green.

 The first modern housing development was at Chelsfield Park in the 1920s.
 There were plans to extensively remodel the area as a 'model village' in the 1940s; however, due to post-war financial constraints, this never happened.
 In 1947, the Town and Country Planning Act set the London Green Belt boundary at the edge of Green Street Green by the A20 and A21 roads.
 Intensive building, council and private, took place in the 1950s between the village High Street and new Chelsfield.
 It was during this period that the attractive old people's dwellings were built at Brittenden Close, around three sides of a square lawn with rose gardens and terrace.
 The old brewery became the Telcon Plastics factory site before the Second World War, and made way for a new housing estate in 1992.